 Most coaches are volunteers.
 Those in paid positions usually work on a contract basis for:

 Assistant coaches may become head coaches.
 Some go on to become general managers of athletic teams.
 Others take on coaching and general manager responsibilities at the same time.
-Coaches also may become professional sport scouts, sport program directors or administrators in national sport federations.
+Coaches also may become professional sport scouts, sport program directors or administrators in provincial sport associations and national sport federations.

 In Alberta, 83% of people employed as coaches work in the following industries: